 Please talk to me if you wish to discuss anything; I can be contacted via the school office.

 I moved to Langford Village with my partner and one small baby in 2004.
-In the 12 years since then, I have one son who has passed through (and thoroughly enjoyed) Langford and is now at The Cooper School, and I have one son currently enjoying Year 5.
+In the 15 years since I have two sons who thoroughly enjoyed their school days at Langford and have now moved on to The Cooper School.

-I have been a member of the Governing body for four years as a parent from 2011, and have now moved to a Co-opted Governor during 2015/16.
+I’ve been a member of the Governing body since 2011, as a parent governor initially and later becoming a Co-opted Governor from 2015/16.

-My aims as a Governor were to understand more about the opportunities, quality of learning, care and encouragement that were being given to all children (as well as my own), and how I could use my experience as a Director of a research company, to aide and support the schools aims and requirements in providing excellent education.
+My aims as a Governor were to understand more about the opportunities, quality of learning, care and encouragement that were being given to all children (including my own).
+In addition, I felt I could use my experience as a Director of a research company, to aide and support the school's aims and objectives in providing an excellent education.

-I have been part of the Finance and Resources Committee for the duration of my term as a Parent Governor and continue to serve in this area.
+I’ve been part of the Finance and Resources Committee for the duration of my time as a Governor and continue to serve in this area.